rlacey2/mongodb-example-4-ngclient/README.md

 The server uses express and the client side angular.

 You will need to configure your mongodb database along with user permissions.
-In secrets.js you can configure the MONGODB connection strings in the mongodb section.
-In server.js uncomment/comment the appropriate line 'var mDB = ****' for the connection string.
+In secrets.js ;ine ~94 you can configure the MONGODB connection strings in the mongodb section.
+In server.js uncomment/comment the appropriate line 'var connectURL = ****' for the connection string.

 https://robomongo.org/ is one GUI for mongodb.